What Is Medical Aid in Dying?

 State Specific Information Packets

-California a link to the California Department of Public Health’s page on the End of Life Option Act.
-The End of Life Option Act website also has helpful materials and information about the state law.
+California – The California Department of Public Health’s page on the End of Life Option Act.

-Oregon a link to the Oregon Health Authority page on Death with Dignity.
+Oregon – The Oregon Health Authority page on Death with Dignity.

-Vermont a link to the Vermont Department of Health page on the Patient Choice and Control at the End of Life act.
+Vermont – The Vermont Department of Health page on the Patient Choice and Control at the End of Life act.

-Colorado a link to the Colorado Department of Public Health and Environment page on the End-of-Life Option Act.
+Colorado – The Colorado Department of Public Health and Environment page on the End-of-Life Option Act.

 Compassion & Choices’ End-of-Life Consultation program (EOLC) provides information on the full range of options at the end of life.
 EOLC, and representatives of EOLC, do not provide medical or legal advice.
 We simply inform individuals of the available options.